 The COVID-19 vaccine is provided by the federal government and is free.
 If you have health insurance, you will be asked to provide this information, however, those without insurance can also receive the vaccine.

 +I am eligible for the vaccine at the Saint Mary’s clinic, how do I sign up?

-An email was sent to the community on March 30 with instructions on how to sign up for an appointment at the Saint Mary’s clinic.
-Participants will not use the Indiana Department of Health vaccine program link to sign up for this clinic.
+If you received your first dose of the vaccine on April 16, you are eligible to receive the second dose on May 7.
+Please use this link to sign up.
+Do not use the Indiana Department of Health vaccine program link to sign up for this clinic.
 If you are eligible, and did not receive a link, contact Shari Rodriguez at firstname.lastname@example.org.